italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 	key = value

 pairs that can be used to configure the GridHTTPs Plugin.
-The GridHTTPs Plugin lives within BackEnd Java process; in case a parameter is modified, the BackEnd service have to be restarted in order to read the new value.
+The GridHTTPs Plugin lives within Backend Java process; in case a parameter is modified, the Backend service have to be restarted in order to read the new value.

 |	Property name		|	Description				|
 |:----------------------|:--------------------------|